COVID-19 International Student FAQs

-If I vacate my current on or off campus residence and relocate to a new address, do I need to report it within 10 days?
+If I am moving to a new residential address, do I need to report it within 10 days?
 Where do I report?

 Yes, the Immigration & Nationality Act (INA § 265, 8 U.S.C.
 1305) requires all nonimmigrants and permanent residents, including international students, scholars, and their families, to report any change of residential address in the U.S. to the federal government, within 10 days.
 Please report address changes in your Galaxy account.

-I will graduate in May 2020, and my plan was to return to my home country.
+I will graduate soon, and my plan was to return to my home country.
 After I graduate, I would prefer to stay in the United States for now.
 What are my options?

 You have three options: